 The bill would add reporting requirements for a live birth that occurs during an attempted abortion and when the mother of the newborn has expressed a desire not to assume custody and responsibility for the newborn by refusing to authorize the necessary life-sustaining medical treatment.
 Live births that occurred during an attempted abortion would be treated in the same manner as other live births, depending on whether or not the attempted abortion took place in an institution.
-However, for births that resulted from an attempted abortion, the parents would be listed as "unknown".
+However, for births that resulted from an attempted abortion, the parents would be listed as "unknown" and the newborn would be listed as "Baby Doe".